sph-mn/sph-sc-lib/readme.md

 # license
 code is under gpl3+, documentation under cc-by-nc.

+# compilation
+* include "sph/library_name.c" for the full code of a library
+* include "sph/library_name.h" (if exists) if the full code is included in a shared library being used

 # status
 helpers for error and return status code handling with a routine local goto label and a tiny status object that includes the status id and an id for the library it belongs to, for when multiple libraries can return possibly overlapping error codes